 $20 an Hour Is How Much a Year?

-Many industries are reporting labor shortages due to “The Great Resignation.”
+Many industries are reporting labor shortages due to “The Great Resignation” that reached a height at the beginning of 2022.
 As labor demand goes up, so does the price of labor.
 With such a demand and companies posting their pay in different ways, it’s helpful to be able to compare hourly wages to other pay methods.

 To figure out how much $20 an hour is per year, multiply $20 by how many hours you work per week.
 For most full-time jobs, that’s 40 hours per week or 2,080 hours per year, if you don’t take any time off.
 That means $20 an hour is $41,600 a year.